Nuclear Power in the World Today

 All parts of the world are involved in nuclear power development, and a few examples follow.

-The Chinese government plans to increase nuclear generating capacity to 58 GWe with 30 GWe more under construction by 2020.
-China has completed construction and commenced operation of 28 new nuclear power reactors over 2002-15, and some 24 new reactors are either under construction.
+The Chinese government plans to increase nuclear generating capacity to 58 GWe with 30 GWe more under construction by 2021.
+China has completed construction and commenced operation of over 30 new nuclear power reactors since 2002, and some 20 new reactors are under construction.
 These include the world's first four Westinghouse AP1000 units and a demonstration high-temperature gas-cooled reactor plant.
 Many more are planned, with construction due to start within about three years.
 China is commencing export marketing of a largely indigenous reactor design.
 R&D on nuclear reactor technology in China is second to none.

 India’s target is to have 14.5 GWe nuclear capacity on line by 2020 as part of its national energy policy.
 These reactors include light- and heavy water reactors as well as fast reactors.
-In addition to the 21 on line, six power reactors are under construction, of both indigenous and foreign design, and including a 500 MWe prototype fast breeder reactor.
+In addition to the 22 online, of both indigenous and foreign design, five power reactors are under construction, including a 500 MWe prototype fast breeder reactor.
 This will take India's ambitious thorium programme to stage 2, and set the scene for eventual utilization of the country's abundant thorium to fuel reactors.

 Russia plans to increase its nuclear capacity to 30.5 GWe by 2020, using its world-class light water reactors.
-A large fast breeder unit has started up, the country's second, and development proceeds on others, aiming for significant exports.
-An initial floating power plant is under construction, with delivery due in 2017.
-Russia is active in building and financing new nuclear power plants in several countries.
+A large fast breeder unit, the country's second, is producing power and development proceeds on others.
+An initial floating power plant is under construction, with delivery due in 2018.
+Russia leads the world in nuclear reactor exports, building and financing new nuclear power plants in several countries.

 Finland and France are both expanding their fleets of nuclear power plants with the 1650 MWe EPR from Areva, two of which are also being built in China.
 Several countries in Eastern Europe are currently constructing or have firm plans to build new nuclear power plants (Bulgaria, Czech Republic, Hungary, Romania, Slovakia, Slovenia and Turkey).